Voice and Speech Curriculum

-During the first semester of training, the voice student will track with all incoming students of the program, taking acting, movement, theater history, and Russian language with the Moscow Art Theater faculty in residence in Cambridge.
+During the first semester of training, the voice student will track with all the incoming students of the program, taking acting, movement, theater history, and Russian language.
 Voice and singing are also required, taught by American faculty.
 In the first year, the voice student will take both first and second-year vocal production, speech, Shakespeare text, and dialects.
 He or she will attend selected first-year acting classes as an observer and voice coach.
 The student will continue to study singing, Russian language, and theater history.
 The first-year voice student will be the primary coach on a variety of Institute productions of increasing complexity, as well as assist on coaching one or two A.R.T.
 Mainstage productions.
 Depending on their teaching experience, some voice students may teach or do some individual coaching during the first year.

 American Repertory Theater/Moscow Art Theater School Institute for Advanced Theater Training at Harvard University: Program in Voice